aag5734/CicadaCove/README.md

 You will need to have React and NodeJS as they serve as the front and back end of the application respectively.

-After installation, you will have to install the [Express](https://expressjs.com/), [CORS](https://www.npmjs.com/package/cors), and [Nodemon](https://www.npmjs.com/package/nodemon) libraries.
-Express allows us to easily build our web application with NodeJS, CORS is used to communicate with different domains, and Nodemon is used to restart the server when a change is detected in the injex.js file
+After installation, you will have to install the [ExpressJS](https://expressjs.com/), [CORS](https://www.npmjs.com/package/cors), and [Nodemon](https://www.npmjs.com/package/nodemon) libraries.
+ExpressJS allows us to easily build our web application with NodeJS, CORS is used to communicate with different domains, and Nodemon is used to restart the server when a change is detected in the index.js file

 To download these libraries, you can run the following command